Air Fryer Polska Kielbasa Recipe (Fast, Flavorful & Foolproof)

 • Chicken kielbasa

-What to look for in high quality smoked kielbasa?
+What to look for in high-quality smoked kielbasa:

 • A firm, well-packed texture

-• Visible marbling
+• Visible marbling for better flavor

-• Natural spices (garlic, black pepper, marjoram)
+• Natural spices like garlic, black pepper, and marjoram

-• Minimal fillers
+• Minimal fillers or artificial additives

 Fresh Kielbasa (Uncooked)